solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 `Context<AddMovieReviewAccounts>`).
 Through this context argument the instruction can then access:

+Through this context argument the instruction can then access:

 - The accounts passed into the instruction (`ctx.accounts`)
 - The program ID (`ctx.program_id`) of the executing program
 - The remaining accounts (`ctx.remaining_accounts`).
 The `remaining_accounts` is
   a vector that contains all accounts that were passed into the instruction but are not declared in the `Accounts` struct.
 - The bumps for any PDA accounts in the `Accounts` struct (`ctx.bumps`)
+- The seeds for any PDA accounts in tha `Accounts` struct (`ctx.seeds`)

+> The design of Contexts can be different across different programs to serve
+> their purpose; and the name of the context could be anything (not limited to
+> Context) to better reflect it's usage.
+This example is to help understand how
+> contexts work in Anchor.

 ### Define instruction accounts

-The `Accounts` trait defines a data structure of validated accounts.
-Structs adopting this trait define the list of accounts required for a given instruction.
-These accounts are then exposed through an instruction's `Context` so that manual account iteration and deserialization is no longer necessary.
+The `Accounts` trait defines a structure of validated accounts.
+Structs that adopt this trait specify the accounts required for an instruction.
+These accounts are then accessible through an instruction's `Context`, eliminating the need for manual account handling and deserialization.

 You typically apply the `Accounts` trait through the `derive` macro (e.g.
 `#[derive(Accounts)]`).
 This implements an `Accounts` deserializer on the given